 - My Little Pony: Friendship Is Magic:

-- Luna has normal pony eyes, but when she's in her Nightmare Moon persona (or possessed, it's never entirely clear), she has reptile eyes with slit pupils.
+- Luna has normal pony eyes, but when she's in her Nightmare Moon persona, she has reptile eyes with slit pupils.

 - In 'A Canterlot Wedding', Shining Armor when Queen Chrysalis masquerading as Princess Cadance casts a spell to brainwash him.
 His eyes turn green and point in different directions.
 Additionally, Queen Chrysalis in the form of Princess Cadance upon casting Twilight into the dungeons at the end of part one.
 Her eyes flash blue-green, and her pupils turn reptillian.